- What is telepractice and how can it be delivered?

 University of Sydney (n.d.). eHealth: More than just an electronic record.
 Coursera e-learning. https://www.coursera.org/learn/ehealth

 Wade S.L., Raj, SP, Moscato, E.L., & Narad, M.E.
 (2019).
 Clinician perspectives delivering telehealth interventions to children/families impacted by pediatric traumatic brain injury.
 Rehabilitation Psychology 64(3), 298-306. doi:10.1037/rep0000268

-Supported by the Victorian Government Department of Department of Health and Human Services.
+Supported by the Victorian Government Department of Families, Fairness and Housing.